-- a physical or intellectual disability; or
+- a disability; or

-- a psychological, emotional or behavioural problem; or
+- · social, emotional or behavioural difficulties; or

-- a medical condition; or
+- · a medical condition; or

 - pregnancy.

-29.2 Boarding at a special education institution or special assistance school
+29.2 Boarding at a special school or special assistance school

-Away from Home entitlements may be approved for a student who needs to attend a special education institution because of a disability or health-related condition, even where the student has reasonable access to this institution from the student's permanent home.
+Away from Home entitlements may be approved for a student who has a special need that is met by boarding at a special school or special assistance school because of a disability or health-related condition as defined under 29.1.1, even where the student has reasonable access to this institution from the student's permanent home.